Energy in servo systems

 Electronics and energy

-To illustrate this, let's take the example of the servo loop of an actuator, the control of the "cant" of a foil using an electric cylinder.
+To illustrate this, let's take the example of the servo loop of an actuator, controlling the "cant" of a foil by means of an electrical actuator .

 Before we can talk about electrical power, it is necessary to determine the mechanical powers involved.
 Indeed, the electrical power is used above all to provoke a mechanical effort allowing the foil to be manoeuvred.
 These measurements or estimates of effort are carried out by the team's architects or design offices using modelling tools or by direct instrumentation of the boat.
 The forces/loads applied to the foil are then recovered to design the actuators.

-In order to be able to deliver the force required to move the foil, it is necessary to correctly size the cylinder that will operate it.
-It is important to break down all the elements that make up the actuator in order to understand its behaviour.
-An electric actuator is composed of a DC motor that transforms electrical energy into mechanical energy, a reducer, a screw-nut system and a rod that transform and restore the mechanical forces generated by the motor.
-Through modelling, it is possible to completely control the behaviour of each of these elements, particularly in terms of energy loss.
-Indeed, the energy transmitted to the motor will not be entirely returned to the foil, we speak of energy efficiency.
-A DC motor will suffer electrical and magnetic losses which result in heating (Joule losses and iron losses), as well as mechanical losses due to rotor friction.
-The gearbox, the screw-nut system and the spindle are also subject to friction and mechanical backlash, which results in energy losses (Figure 2).
-Knowing the mechanical power to be applied to the foil, the behaviour of each of the elements making up the cylinder (and therefore its efficiency), it is then possible to determine the electrical power to be applied to the motor in order for it to be able to restore the necessary mechanical force.
+To be able to deliver the force needed to move the foil, the actuator must be correctly sized.
+It's important to break down the actuator into its component parts to understand how it behaves.
+An electric actuator consists of a DC motor that transforms electrical energy into mechanical energy, a gearbox, a screw-nut system and a rod that transform and restore the mechanical forces generated by the motor.
+Through modeling, it is possible to fully control the behavior of each of these elements, particularly in terms of energy loss.
+Indeed, the energy transmitted to the motor will not be entirely returned to the foil - this is known as energy efficiency.
+A DC motor is subject to electrical and magnetic losses that result in overheating (Joule and iron losses), as well as mechanical losses due to rotor friction.
+The gearbox, screw-nut system and spindle are also subject to mechanical friction and backlash, resulting in energy losses (Figure 2).
+Knowing the mechanical power to be applied to the foil, the behavior of each of the actuator 's components (and therefore its efficiency), it is then possible to determine the electrical power to be applied to the motor so that it can restore the required mechanical force.

 Figure 2: Electric cylinder

 However, knowledge of power does not yet allow us to talk about energy.
-Energy corresponds to the application of power over a certain period of time.
-It is therefore necessary to know how the electric cylinder will be used.
-It is the role of the MAD Controller to control the cylinder and thus to manage this servoing (respect of an angle set point).
-It is then important to set up adapted control strategies in order to guarantee the precision of the system while reducing the energy consuming character of the movement of a foil.
-Some control strategies will be detailed in the following.
+Energy corresponds to the application of power over a given period of time.
+It is therefore necessary to know how the electric actuator will be used.
+It's the MAD Controller's role to control the actuator and manage this servo-control (compliance with an angle setpoint).
+It is therefore important to implement suitable control strategies to guarantee system precision while reducing the energy consumption of moving a foil.
+A few control strategies are described in detail below.

-The knowledge of these strategies makes it possible to know the way in which the cylinder will be solicited and thus the energy consumption necessary for the servoing of a foil.
-In order to be able to supply this energy to the system, it is necessary to be able to store it.
-It is therefore important to size the energy storage correctly.
-The sizing of the storage and the choice of a suitable technology is done after reviewing the following points:
+Knowledge of these strategies enables us to determine how the actuator will be used, and thus the energy consumption required to control a foil.
+To be able to supply this energy to the system, it needs to be stored.
+It is therefore important to correctly size the energy storage.
+The sizing of the storage and the choice of a suitable technology are based on a review of the following points:

 • Frequency study of the storage system (How often is the energy storage system used from the point of view of both energy consumption and production?)